THINGS TO SEE & DO IN BANGOR

 Shopping

-You can shop in Bangor Town Centre and park in one of the free car parks in
+You can shop in Bangor Town Centre and park in one of the car parks in the town centre.

-including Dunnes and the Co-op.
+Shops include Dunnes stores in the Flagship.
 It includes a multi-story car park for 450 cars.

-Bloomfield’s Shopping Centre - This is a nice shopping centre to walk around
+Bloomfield’s Shopping Centre - This is a nice shopping centre to park outside free and walk around.

 which includes M&S and Tesco’s.
-It is located on the outskirts of the town - off
+It is located on the outskirts of the town at

 the Bangor Ring road.